 Each month, ICBR honors one of its members in a special Member Spotlight.
-This month, we recognize Stan Evans.
-Stan is a broker with RSE Realty, Inc., in Indianapolis.
+This month we recognize Troy Reimschisel, with Sperry Van Ness Parke Group

 ICBR: Why are you an ICBR member?
 What do you look to gain out of your membership?